erynder-z/tomodachi-link-backend/README.md

 -   [Concurrently](https://github.com/kimmobrunfeldt/concurrently) - A tool that runs multiple commands concurrently.
 -   [Nodemon](https://nodemon.io/) - A utility that automatically restarts the node application when file changes in the directory are detected.
 -   [TypeScript](https://www.typescriptlang.org/) - A statically-typed superset of JavaScript that was used for this project.
+-   [Giphy-API](https://developers.giphy.com/) - A API to search and fetch GIFs.